iamgiulyUCL/COMP0082-Bioinformatics/readme.md

 ## Overview

+This project is part of a coursework for the Bioinformatic Module @ UCL.
+It is developed during the MSc Artificial Intelligence for Biomedicine and Healthcare.
-This project involves developing a machine learning model to predict the subcellular location of eukaryotic protein sequences.
+The work involves developing a machine learning model to predict the subcellular location of eukaryotic protein sequences.
 The goal is to classify proteins into five categories:

 - **Cytosolic**: Inside the cell, but not in organelles.
 - **Extracellular/Secreted**: Proteins secreted outside the cell.